Blackness Castle

 Can you go inside Blackness Castle?

-Blackness Castle is maintained by Historic Environment Scotland and is open to the public for self-guided tours.
-There is paid entry to this castle.
+Historic Environment Scotland is in charge of maintaining Blackness Castle, which is accessible to the general public for self-guided tours.
+There is a fee for entry to this castle.
 Visit the HES opening times page for the current opening times.

 Who built Blackness Castle?